H.R. 2130: Tribal Trust Land Homeownership Act of 2025

 H.R.
 2130 Common Questions

-How fast would the BIA have to review a tribal mortgage file under H.R.
+How fast does the BIA have to review a tribal mortgage file under H.R.
 2130?

-The Bureau would have 10 calendar days to check whether the package is complete.
-If anything is missing, the lender must be notified within 2 calendar days after the agency identifies the problem.
+The Bureau gets 10 calendar days to check whether your package is complete.
+If anything is missing, your lender has to be told within 2 calendar days after the agency spots the problem.

-How long would a leasehold mortgage approval take under H.R.
+How long does a leasehold mortgage approval take under H.R.
 2130?

-For a complete leasehold mortgage package, the Bureau of Indian Affairs would have 20 calendar days to approve or deny it.
-Any denial would have to be in writing and include the reason.
+Once a leasehold mortgage package is complete, the Bureau of Indian Affairs has 20 calendar days to approve or deny it.
+A denial has to be in writing and state the reason.

 What is the deadline for land mortgages and rights-of-way in H.R.
 2130?

-H.R.
-2130 gives the Bureau 30 calendar days to approve or deny a complete land mortgage or right-of-way document.
-That deadline starts once the required documentation is complete.
+The Bureau gets 30 calendar days to approve or deny a complete land mortgage or right-of-way document.
+That clock starts once the required documentation is all in.

-How long would title reports take after a tribal mortgage is approved?
+How long do title reports take after a tribal mortgage is approved?

 Usually 10 calendar days.
-If the transaction is approved, the Bureau would have 10 days to complete the needed certified title status reports.
-If someone requests only an initial title report, the deadline would be 14 days.
+After approval, the Bureau has 10 days to finish the certified title status reports a closing needs.
+If someone requests only an initial title report, the deadline is 14 days.

 What happens if the BIA misses one of H.R.
 2130's deadlines?

-The agency would have to immediately notify both the submitting party and the lender that it missed the deadline.
-The bill adds notice requirements, but it does not create an automatic approval in the text provided.
+The Bureau has to immediately notify both the submitting party and the lender that it missed the deadline.
+The law adds these notice requirements but does not create an automatic approval when a clock runs out.

 Yes.
 H.R.
-2130 would give Indian tribes and the federal agencies named in the bill — HUD, USDA, and VA — read-only access to land document portals in the Trust Asset and Accounting Management System.
+2130 gives Indian tribes and the federal agencies named in the bill — HUD, USDA, and VA — read-only access to land-document portals in the Trust Asset and Accounting Management System.

 Does H.R.
 2130 create a complaint office for delayed tribal mortgages?

 Yes.
-The bill creates a Realty Ombudsman within the Bureau of Indian Affairs to monitor compliance, coordinate with housing agencies, and receive complaints from tribes, tribal members, and lenders.
+The bill creates a Realty Ombudsman inside the Bureau of Indian Affairs to monitor compliance, coordinate with housing agencies, and take complaints directly from tribes, tribal members, and lenders.

 Based on H.R.
 2130 bill text